2009-03-17

 Please do not misunderstand what I referred to above as "the atheist position."
 Atheism is not a rejection of gods, a worldview of any sort, or a worship of science or humanity.
 It is nothing more than the realization that one does not accept the theistic claim that god(s) exist.
 That is all I mean here by "atheist position."

-While atheism may be a logical result of applying the skeptical attitude to matters of religion, this by no means that atheists are necessarily willing to - or even particularly skilled at - applying skepticism in other spheres of life.
-Being an atheist may prevent one from being irrational in matters of religion, but it is certainly no assurance that one will not fall into irrationality in all sorts of other domains.
+While atheism may be a logical result of applying the skeptical attitude to matters of religion, this does not mean that all atheists became atheists because of skepticism or that all atheists are willing or able to apply skepticism in other spheres of life.
+Atheists may be rational and skeptical on the question of gods, but this is certainly no assurance that we might not fall into irrationality in all sorts of other domains.

 I have known more than a couple atheists who believed in ghosts at the same time they regarded theists as silly for believing in gods.
 I know atheists who buy all sorts of vitamin supplements making fantastic claims without a shred of support.
 I know atheists who routinely fail to critically evaluate claims made by their favorite Fox "News" personality.
 Skepticism may bring many to atheism, but atheism is certainly no guarantee of effective skepticism.